 - Once completed, you will receive a follow-up email with your username and PIN to log into Smart Choice.

-- Faculty and staff have 30 points per month use at the DISH Food Pantry.
+- Faculty and staff have 30 points per month to use at the DISH Food Pantry.

-- Faculty and staff are welcome to stop by our office hours, Monday-Thursday, 11 a.m.-3 p.m., for a frozen meal or snack.
+- Faculty and staff are welcome to stop by our Grab & Go Hours during the week.
 Everything that is available for students is available for our faculty/staff as well.

 Basic Needs Syllabus Statement

 Are you looking for a way to share information about the DISH Food Pantry, Single Stop, and other on-campus basic needs resources?
 Consider adding a Basic Needs Syllabus Statement.
 This short, descriptive paragraph can assist in creating a culture of care in your classroom and across BHCC as a whole.
 Here are some examples of basic needs security statements, provided by the Hope Center for College, Community and Justice and adapted for Bunker Hill Community College:

 “We learn as whole people.
 To learn effectively you must have basic security: a roof over your head, a safe place to sleep, enough food to eat.
 If you’re having trouble with any of those things, please talk with me or with the Dean of Students.
 Bunker Hill Community College has multiple resources available to assist you, including an on-campus food pantry and a basic needs resource office, Single Stop.
 Together we can work to make sure those needs are met.”